chromealex/ecs/README.md

 this.world.AddSystem<InputSystem>();
 this.world.AddSystem<PointsSystem>();

-this.world.SaveResetState(); // Save current world state as a Reset State, it's very important to do after the scene loaded and all default entities are set.
+// Save current world state as a Reset State,
+// it's very important to do after the scene loaded
+// and all default entities are set. this.world.SaveResetState();
 ```

 ## Upcoming plans